 Scents of Place

-Terry moved to a house in Seattle in 1980, and I bought his share of the ranch.
+Brother Terry purchased a house in Seattle in 1980, and I bought his share of the ranch.
 The mortgage was paid off 25 years ago, and, after numerous parties, upgrades, shrub trimming afternoons and a marriage, I’m still here.
 Somebody once coached me with these wise and financially sensible words: “One house, one spouse.”
 Maybe it was my dad as he sent me off to college and into the world.
 He has become a lot smarter than I remember when I was fourteen.

 A decade and a half as a lone bachelor permanently shaped me just as I tried to shape the land.
 My bare feet grew roots in the summer when I was blessed to have a generous amount of time off.
 If I needed to briefly wander to chase dreams, I would put on shoes.
 Always returning to celebrate a long afternoon in lazy meditation under the sun.
 No shirt, no shoes, no sunscreen, no problem.
 Then to roam about the yard until dusk, beer in hand, listening for the silent sounds of isolation.

 And the smells of spring and summer!
 The flowers and grasses, the firs and the locust trees, the laurel, pink hawthorn, funky shasta daisies, the pungent sweet scent of buttercup being mowed!
 And, keeping with my Emily Dickenson moment, the intoxicating scent of the japanese and trumpet honeysuckle vines that embroider the surrounding hedges, fences, and telephone poles.
 A most gracious and welcomed invasive plant.
 In my next life, I pray to return as a lonicer japonica.
 You’ll know me by my fragile beauty and head-turning scent as I run and twist wild and free, climbing toward the sun.
 Sounds just like something I would do.

 “I write to find out what I’m thinking.” –Joan Didion